Planning a Trip to Taxco: The Silver-Lined Vacation You Never Knew You Needed

 The luxury category showcases converted mansions like Hotel Agua Escondida ($120-180/night), offering pools, extensive amenities, and the opportunity to sleep in rooms where silver barons once counted their fortunes.
 Considering similar accommodations in U.S. historic districts would easily command $400+ per night, these rates represent the travel equivalent of finding designer clothing at outlet prices.

-Properties higher up the hillside offer better views but require stronger leg muscles or frequent taxi rides.
+Properties higher up the hillside offer better views but require stronger leg muscles or frequent taxi rides, making location a crucial consideration when deciding where to stay in Taxco.
 The insider move?
 Request a room with a balcony—morning coffee overlooking the town’s cascade of white buildings justifies the potential $10-15/night upcharge, and provides the perfect backdrop for those “making everyone back home jealous” social media posts.

 Essential Taxco Experiences: Beyond Silver Shopping